Is Montreal Safe at Night? 7 Tips to Know

 Believe it or not, the weather in Montreal has got to be one of the most dangerous aspects of the city, especially at night during the winter!

-The winter weather in Montreal can be harsh, especially during the months of December, January, and February, when freezing temperatures and heavy snowfall set in the city.
+The winter weather in Montreal can be harsh, especially during December, January, and February, when freezing temperatures and heavy snowfall typically set in.

-With such cold weather, walking when there’s freezing in the city can become a safety hazard with ice all over the roads/sidewalks.
-After such cold conditions or a snowstorm, the city usually needs a day to recover and clean roads.
+With such cold weather, walking in the city when it’s freezing can become a safety hazard due to ice on the roads/sidewalks.
+After such cold conditions or a snowstorm, the city usually needs a day to recover and clean the roads.

-Temperatures in Montreal during the winter can average from -15 to -20 Celcius (5 to -4 degrees Fahrenheit).
+Temperatures in Montreal during the winter can average from -15 to -20 Celsius (5 to -4 degrees Fahrenheit).
 Wind chill factors can affect it, making it feel even colder than actual temperatures.

-Montreal is a popular destination in the winter because of the city’s charm, plenty of festivals, and many things to do outdoors/indoors.
-Understand that the winter weather, as well as storms, can affect your plans at times.
+Montreal is a popular destination in the winter due to its charm, numerous festivals, and a variety of activities both outdoors/indoors.
+Please note that winter weather, as well as storms, can occasionally impact your plans.

 Bad Neighbourhoods